daniel-werner/laravel-schemacrawler/README.md

 ```

 ## Usage
-You can generate the diagram using the console command or through url.
+You can generate the diagram using the console command or accessing the `/schema` url.

 ### Console command
 ```bash